FTB Collections Process: A Guide for California Taxpayers

 Frequently Asked Questions

-How long does the FTB have to collect a tax debt?
+How long does the FTB have to collect back taxes?

-Can a CPA help stop or delay FTB collections?
+How can a CPA help with FTB collections?

 Marc Boulanger, CPA is the founder of Boulanger CPA and Consulting PC, a boutique tax resolution firm based in Orange County, California and trusted by high-income individuals and business owners across Southern California.